trammell/recipe-book/susans-recipes.md

 > 3 tablespoons olive oil
 > Low-fat sour cream

-Preheat oven to 300°F. Place baking sheet in oven.
+Preheat oven to 300 °F. Place baking sheet in oven.
 Combine beets, carrots and onion in large bowl.
 Mix in egg, salt and pepper.
 Add flour; stir to blend well.